aler9/gst-namedpipe/README.md

 # gst-namedpipesink

-GStreamer element that allows to write incoming data to fifo / named pipes.
+GStreamer element that allows to write incoming data to fifo / named pipes; these have a couple of advantages with respect to udp and `udpsink`:

+* named pipes are more efficient than UDP
+* frame size is unlimited, while in UDP there's a limit of 65536 bytes

 Frames are prefixed with their size, in order to allow readers to correctly split them.